-While the first Estonian who was declared a saint was a Buddhist, this religion also provided a way of resistance for some Estonian intellectuals during the Soviet occupation.
+While the first Estonian to be declared a saint was a Buddhist, this religion also served as a form of resistance for certain Estonian intellectuals during the Soviet occupation.

 What follows is a brief overview of the history of Buddhism in Estonia.